EdwardPrentice/bashrc/README.md

-# bashrc
+# Utilities
-A collection of simple bashrc files for use on different operating systems that provide sensible defaults
+A collection of simple utilities for use on different operating systems that provide sensible defaults

+## Contributing is easy, just submit a Pull Request :)